North American Society for Sport Management

 The submission site will require you to supply the following information:

 - Research Type (i.e., empirical, conceptual, teaching, methodology);

 - Presentation Category (i.e., method, management, finance/economics, socio-cultural, governance/policy, teaching/learning, facilities/events, marketing, law, communication, sport development, sport for development);

 - Presentation Sub-Category (list specific to presentation category, which can be viewed on the bottom of the abstract submission page);

 - Context Area (i.e., amateur sport, college sport, community sport, disability sport, elite sport, immigrant sport, international sport, Olympic sport, online community, physical activity, professional sport, school sport, sport clubs volunteers, youth sport, other);

 - The type of presentation desired (i.e., 20-minute oral; 10-minute lightning talk; poster; 60-minute symposium, roundtable, forum, or workshop);

 - The principal author’s primary contact information.

-Abstract(s) submission indicates the intent of the presenter(s) to register for and attend the 2018 NASSM conference.
+Abstract(s) submission indicates the intent of the presenter(s) to register for and attend the 2019 NASSM Conference.
 At least one presenter must register by the conference early bird registration deadline or his/her paper will be withdrawn.
 Presenters should be prepared to present at any time between 8:00am Thursday, May 28 and 4:30pm Saturday, May 31, 2020.
 The Conference schedule will be released for review in March, 2020.